-Sibiya has performed extremely well in South African art competitions in recent years: in 2012 he was a finalist in the ABSA L’Atelier top ten awards, and the winner of the prestigious Gerard Sekoto Award, which granted a three month residency at the Cité Internationale des Arts in Paris in 2013.
-Working at the the APS Gallery, he has also worked on the large scale linocuts of several leading artists such as William Kentridge, Diane Victor, Norman Catherine and Colbert Mashile.
+Sibiya was born in Kwa Thema, Springs, near Johannesburg.
+He has performed extremely well in South African art competitions in recent years: in 2012 he was a finalist in the ABSA L’Atelier top ten awards, and the winner of the prestigious Gerard Sekoto Award, which granted a three month residency at the Cité Internationale des Arts in Paris in 2013.
+Working at the the Artist Proof Studio (APS) Gallery, he has also worked on the large scale linocuts for several leading artists, including William Kentridge, Diane Victor, Norman Catherine and Colbert Mashile.

 2017 Ubuntu Ngabantu, Jack Bell Gallery, London

 2017 ‘Tales of Migration’: Solo Exhibition, Red Room Gallery, Cape Town